Vincent Darré X OKA

 The four flamboyant pieces – the Lyric Console Table, XIV Mirror, Spiral Lamp and Gemini Vase – are a striking balance between old and new, with classical design elements crafted from marble, brass, wood and ceramic presented in a contemporary monochrome colour palette.

-The Vincent Darré X OKA Collection will be available to buy in our Chelsea and Guildford stores.
+The Vincent Darré X OKA Collection is available to buy online and in our Chelsea and Guildford stores.